-- Move to verbal process of consent when needed.
+- Move to verbal processes of consent when needed.

-- Put up your hand up so that a facilitator can come and help you
+- Put up your hand if you need support so that a facilitator can come and help you

 - Wear clothes to the event that do not invite unwanted touch.
 This one is often an unspoken guideline that at-risk groups collectively just know about.

-- If you are not able to assert your boundaries in the moment something occurs, you should not attend the event.
+- If you are not able to assert your boundaries at the moment something occurs, you should not attend the event.
 Or you can attend but are asked to limit your participation by doing things like moving to the side of the studio or moving into solo practice.
-This may be overtly written in the guidelines or be an unspoken understanding that a group communicates through their tone, words and actions.

-The guidelines most often fail to ask the question why unwanted touch or actions that break community agreements are occurring in the first place.
-And whose responsibility are these occurrences?
-They fail to address that boundary setting is a messy art form that ebbs and flows depending on resources you have at any given moment and the possible power imbalances involved.
+The guidelines most often fail to ask the question of why unwanted touch or actions that break community agreements are occurring in the first place and whose responsibility these occurrences are?
+They fail to address that boundary setting is a messy art form that ebbs and flows depending on the resources you have at any given moment and the possible power imbalances involved.

-Boundary setting vocabulary can be an important part of creating safer, braver spaces.
-Having a well-understood and shared boundary-setting vocabulary in a community and practicing this cuing works to bring clarity to relationships and group dynamics.
-Learning to speak my “no” was a fundamental aspect of developing into the person I am today.
-I did learn my “no” through the practice of contact improvisation, although the process was not a smooth learning curve.
+Boundary setting vocabulary can be an essential part of creating safer, braver spaces.
+Having a well-understood and shared boundary-setting vocabulary can bring clarity to relationships and group dynamics.
+Learning to speak my “NO” was a fundamental aspect of developing into the person I am today.
+And I did learn my “NO” through the practice of contact improvisation, although the process was not a smooth learning curve.

-If the predominant focus is placed solely on this message without consideration of other aspects, it inevitably risks becoming victim-blaming and exclusionary.
-If you read between the lines, the message is that if you can’t defend your boundaries perfectly every time, right in the moment, then something is wrong with you.
+If the predominant focus is placed solely on a person preventing themselves from being assaulted without consideration of other aspects, it inevitably risks becoming victim-blaming and exclusionary.
+If you read between the lines, the message is that if you can’t defend your boundaries perfectly every time and right in the moment something occurs, then something is wrong with you.
 You are not cut out to be at the event.
 Also, if you get assaulted, it is 100% your fault for not defending your boundaries since you are the gatekeeper for whether an assault happens.

-Even as I write this, I find myself falling into old patterns of thought.
 I think to myself, “boundary setting is an imperfect art that is susceptible to power imbalances and shifting resources.
-That is the reason it should not be relied on to prevent assault”.
-But then I tell myself to stop and offer this reframe: even if boundary setting was a perfect artform in a perfect world, it is still not meant to do the job of preventing sexual assault.
-Boundary setting skills work to create honest healthy relationships.
-Apart from this, it is the job of all community members or attendees at an event not to assault others.
+For this reason, it should not be relied on to prevent assault.
+But as I say this to myself I realize I have fallen into old patterns of thought that blame the victim.
+I stop and offer myself this reframe: even if boundary setting was a perfect art form in a perfect world, it is still not meant to do the job of preventing sexual assault.
+Boundary-setting skills work to create honest healthy relationships.
+Separate from this, it is the job of all community members or attendees at an event not to assault others.

-At events that, by their nature, are likely to induce a therapeutic regressed state it is especially vital that organizers not rely on boundary-setting skills of attendees to keep the group safe.
-A therapeutic regressed state occurs when sensorial experiences, interoception (the perception of sensations from inside the body), and a feeling of safety take you back to the sense of being a baby swaddled in a caretaker’s arms.
+At events that, by their nature, are likely to induce a therapeutic regressed state it is especially vital that organizers not rely on the boundary-setting skills of attendees to keep the group safe.
+A therapeutic regressed state occurs when sensorial experiences, interoception (focus on internal body sensations), and a feeling of safety take you back to the sense of being a baby swaddled in a caretaker’s arms.
 It is often not possible for a person in a therapeutic regressed state to quickly assert their boundaries to prevent or end unwanted touch.
 I have seen newcomers to Contact Improvisation jams enter such states due to the fact that their body-brain is not used to the level of touch they are experiencing.
-Therapeutic regressed states also tend to occur in eyes-closed or blindfolded events, especially when facilitators guide people towards interoception (1).
+Therapeutic regressed states also tend to occur in eyes-closed or blindfolded events, especially when facilitators guide people toward interoception (1).

 Rather than focus predominantly on boundary-setting skills to maintain safety, I believe guidelines for Relational Movement-based Events can place the onus on participants’ responsibility to care for their community.
 Focus, as well, can be placed on the group’s commitment to stay within the frame of the event guidelines and consent practices such as following people’s “yes” rather than waiting for a “no”.
-I believe when the focus is placed upon our duty to care for the community, we can create the best chance for safer braver spaces to flourish.
-And then, yes as a subsequent point of action, teach your community or event attendees shared boundary-setting language and skills and the reasons why peoples’ ability to assert boundaries can ebb and flow.
+I believe when the focus is placed on our duty to care for the community, we can create the best chance for safer braver spaces to flourish.
+And then, yes as a secondary point, teach your community shared boundary-setting language and skills and the reasons why peoples’ ability to assert boundaries can ebb and flow.

 I have written this post not just as a “hey-let’s-turn-the-tables-for-a-minute” example!
-I have written it in hopes that reading these Steps and Advice for Sexual Assault Prevention can be a healing balm for anyone who has been assaulted at a Relational Movement Based event.
-This is for anyone who has the experience of being victim-blamed for the occurrence either directly or indirectly, or through the style the event guidelines were written.
+I have written it in hopes that reading these Steps and Advice for Sexual Assault Prevention can be a healing balm for anyone who has been assaulted at a Relational Movement Based event and experienced victim-blaming either directly or indirectly, or through the style, in which event guidelines were written.

 Your assault is the fault of the person who stepped past consent culture and/or community agreements to take from you.
-It is their act and they are responsible for it.
+It is their action and they are responsible.

 Steps and Advice for Sexual Assault Prevention at Relational Movement-based Events

-If having (name specific situation in your event i.e. dancing with a lot of touch, being in a practice where people are asked to close their eyes or be blindfolded, nudity, sex positive spaces or having oil on your body) causes you to not follow (insert name of relational-movement event) guidelines or to not act within consent then we ask that you not attend this event.
+If (name specific situation in your event i.e. the level or touch, being at a blindfolded event, nudity, sex-positive spaces) causes you to not follow our boundary guidelines or to not act within consent then we ask that you to not attend our event.

 Steps you can take to strengthen your ability to follow event guidelines and to stay within consent practices.